engeir/code-to-radiative-forcing-by-super-volcano-eruptions/README.md

 <sup>Latest version: v0.10.6</sup> <!-- x-release-please-version -->

-> Code to download and analyze data for a paper
+> Code to download and analyse data for a paper

 ## Install